tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250621 perishablepress.com8g-firewall with Latest Aibots - NO Thanks:)
 * Updated: 250611  htaccess1 updated:)
 * Updated: 250610  perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 * Updates: 250607 - AI Alternative to use - If stubborn:)